 Get Lost in the Old Medina:

 Enter through the Bab Marrakesh gate.
 Unlike the chaotic markets in some other cities, this one feels more local and manageable.
-As a result, it’s a great place to shop for spices, olives, and handmade leather goods at your own pace.
+It’s also a great place to shop for spices, olives, and handmade leather goods at your own pace.

 Step Into the Movie at Rick’s Café:

 Enjoy a drink or lunch in this beautifully restored mansion.
-The piano player and vintage décor make it feel like you’ve stepped onto a 1940s film set.
-If you plan to dine, however, it’s smart to book a table in advance.
+The piano player and vintage décor make it feel like stepping onto a 1940s film set.
+If you plan to dine, it’s also smart to book a table in advance.

 Explore the Habous Quarter (New Medina):